Sergi0Pereira/My-Portfolio-Projects/Data Analysis - How Does a Bike-Share Navigate Speedy Success/README.md

 How did you verify the data’s integrity?

+	- The data integrity has been verified by searching for inconsistent, duplicate, blank, and null data values.
+Any such data 	  has been removed with care and using common-sense approaches..

 How does it help you answer your question?

 Are there any problems with the data?